Trim Your Fat for the New Year- The Home Edition – Part II

 - Already have a radon mitigation system in your house?
-You still need to be testing at least every five years to ensure it is working effectively!
+You still need to be testing at least every few years to ensure it is working effectively!

 2) Install carbon monoxide detectors on each level of your house in addition to your smoke detectors to allow early detection of this deadly gas.
 Chances are, if you live in New Hampshire, you have multiple potential carbon monoxide threats in your home!
 Carbon monoxide is a colorless and odorless gas that comes from car exhaust, gas stoves, gas or oil heating system, and even your wood stove.
 We are always amazed at how many houses still don’t have detectors when they are so readily available.
 The combination smoke and carbon monoxide detectors are a convenient alternative.
 If you already have a carbon monoxide detector- nice job!
 Now make sure you change the batteries (if applicable).

 - Be sure to hire a qualified professional to clean and inspect your chimneys and vents to help prevent the carbon monoxide from entering in the first place.

 3) Test your water for harmful components.
 Resolving to drink your eight 8 oz glasses of water a day?
 Make sure you are not actually causing more harm than good by having your water tested regularly.
 The Dept. of Environmental Services recommends testing wells:

 - Annually for potential acute contaminants such as bacteria and nitrates